DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/3 Methods/getText(index_length).md

 ---
 ---
 ##### shortDescription
-Retrieves the string contents of the HTML Editor.
+Retrieves text contents from the HtmlEditor.

 ##### param(index): Number
-A zero-based index at which the retrieved string starts.
+A zero-based index at which the retrieved text starts.

 ##### param(length): Number
-Retrieved string length.
+The number of characters to retrieve.

 ---
 <!-- Description goes here -->